-On all EX and V6 models Three controls for the audio system are mounted in the steering wheel hub.
+On all EX models and V6 models

+Three controls for the audio system are mounted in the steering wheel hub.
 These let you control basic functions without removing your hand from the wheel.

-The VOL button adjusts the volume up (\blacktriangle) or down (\blacktriangledown).
-Press the top or bottom of the button and hold it until the desired volume is reached. then release it.
+The VOL button adjusts the volume up (▲) or down (▼).
+Press the top or bottom of the button and hold it until the desired volume is reached, then release it.

 The MODE button changes the mode.
-Pressing the button repeatedly selects FM1, FM2, AM, CD (if a CD is loaded), or a tape (if equipped).
-On vehicles with satellite radio system, you can also select XM 1 and XM2.
+Pressing the button repeatedly selects FM1, FM2, AM, XM1, XM2, or CD (if a CD is loaded).

-If you are listening to the radio, use the CH button to change stations.
-Each time you press the top (+) of the button, the system goes to the next preset station on the band you are listening to.
-Press the bottom (-) to go back to the previous station.
+If you are listening to the radio, use the CH button to change station.
+Each time you press the button up (+) or down (-), the system goes to the next preset station on the band you are listening to.

 If you are playing a CD, the system skips to the beginning of the next track each time you press the top (+) of the CH button.
 Press the bottom (-) to return to the beginning of the current track.
 Press it twice to return to the previous track.
-You will see the disc and track number in the display.
+You will see the disc and track numbers in the display.

 If you are playing a tape in the optional cassette player, press the top (+) of the CH button to advance to the next selection.
-Press the bottom () to go back to the previous selection.
+Press the bottom (-) to go back to the previous selection.
 The system senses a silent period, then resumes playing.

-On EX, EX-V6 and LX-V6 models

-Your vehicle's audio system will

-disable itself if it is disconnected

-from electrical power for any reason.

-To make it work again, you must

-enter a specific code using the preset

-bars or the TUNE knob.
-Because

-there are hundreds of number

-combinations possible, making the

-system work without knowing the

-exact code is nearly impossible.
+On FX and FX-V6 models Your vehicle's audio system will disable itself if it is disconnected from electrical power for any reason.
+To make it work again, you must enter a specific five-digit code using the preset bars or the TUNE knob.
+Because there are hundreds of number combinations possible from the five-digit, making the system work without knowing the exact code is nearly impossible.

-You should have received a card that lists your audio system's code and serial numbers.
+You should have received a card that lists your audio system code number and serial number.
 It is best to store this card in a safe place at home.
-In addition, you should write the audio system's serial number in this Owner's Manual.
+In addition, you should write the audio system's serial number in this Owner's Manual

-If you should happen to lose the card, you must obtain the code number from a Honda dealer.
+If you should happen to lose the card, vou must obtain the code number from a Honda dealer.
 To do this, you will need the system's serial number.

-If your vehicle's battery is disconnected or goes dead, or the radio fuse is removed, the audio system will disable itself.
-If this happens, you will see " [[]] [] "/" [[]] [] " in the frequency display the next time you turn on the system.
-Use the preset bars to enter the code.
-The code is located on the radio code card included in your Owner's Manual kit.
-When it is entered correctly, the radio will start playing.
+If your vehicle's battery is disconnected or goes dead, the audio system will disable itself.
+If this happens, you will see "CODE" in the frequency display the next time you turn on the system.
+Use the preset buttons to enter the five-digit code.
+The code is located on the radio code card included in your Owner's Manual kit When it is entered correctly, the radio will start playing.